System Design Space

 • Access is random, but reads within one row are usually faster because of the row buffer.

-• CPU operates through L1/L2/L3 caches, hiding part of RAM latency.
+• CPU goes through L1/L2/L3 caches, which hides part of RAM access latency.

-• Storage is block-based: reads and writes happen in pages and blocks.
+• Storage reads and writes data in blocks and pages.

-• HDD adds mechanical seek, SSD works with NAND pages and erase blocks.
+• HDD adds mechanical seek time, while SSD works with NAND pages and erase blocks.

 • Performance depends on I/O queues, concurrency, and block size.

-• File systems and DBMSs build journals, indexes, and compaction strategies on top.
+• File systems and DBMSs build journals, indexes, and compaction strategies on top of that base.

 RAM

-• Volatile: data is lost when power is removed.
+• Volatile: data disappears when power is removed.

-• Very low access latency and high read/write speed.
+• Minimal access latency and extremely high read/write speed.

-• Best for hot data, indexes, and caches.
+• Best suited for hot data, indexes, and caches.

-• More expensive per GB than persistent storage.
+• Much more expensive per GB than storage.

-• Access latency is orders of magnitude higher than RAM.
+• Access latency is orders of magnitude higher than in RAM.

 • Available capacity is much larger.

-This simplified model estimates how much data lands in RAM/SSD/HDD after replication and compression.
+This simplified model shows how data is split between RAM, SSD, and HDD after replication and compression.

 600 GB/day